|

 "Please put it over there."

 Eowyn, Eowyn, meleth nín!
-Legolas screamed silently.
+Legolas screamed.

 But he was forced to watch helplessly as a figure suddenly loomed